typescript-cheatsheets/react/ADVANCED.md

 **Creating React + TypeScript Libraries**

 The best tool for creating React + TS libraries right now is [`tsdx`](https://github.com/palmerhq/tsdx).
 Run `npx tsdx create` and select the "react" option.
 You can view [the React User Guide](https://github.com/palmerhq/tsdx/issues/5) for a few tips on React+TS library best practices and optimizations for production.
+Be sure to also check [`basarat`'s guide](https://basarat.gitbooks.io/typescript/content/docs/quick/library.html) for library tsconfig settings.

 ---